ChaoticSomeone/MySpace/strlib/README.md

 Be aware, that while a function of this library is being executed, 1 - 3 MB of RAM are occupied, due to the max string length being very high (10^6 characters * 1 Byte pre character = 1MB).

+# Extensions
+Disclaimer: All extensions of Strlib are independent of strlib.h, but strlib is compatible with its extensions (obviously) and vice versa!
+- strcolor.h: colored string printing
+- strlist.h: string linked list implementation

 # Include the library